Homemade GPS tracker on Arduino. The best GPS trackers for cars (beacons)

 The results are presented as a text file:

-Set the column separator - comma:
+Set the column separator to comma:

 In general, the logger works, you can write a track, followed by editing on the map.
 Also in software from Google, the track can be saved in a more popular format that other maps support.

-Thank you for your time.
+Thanks for your time.

 Update from 05/22/18

-I plan to buy +129 Add to favorites Liked the review +170 +299
+Planning to buy +129 Add to favorites I liked the review +170 +299